Jewish Prophecy Reveals the Hebrew Messiah

 In Hebrew it reads “Shema Yisrael Adonai Elohenu Adonai Echad.”
 The last word is echad which means “one” in English.
 This word, however, is a compound-unity-noun.
 It is like the English collective noun which refers to a unit of something, but the unit is made up of more than one element.
 The word “family” is an example.
 A family unit is made up of two or more members.

-The Hebrew Bible has many examples as well.
-Echad is used to describe the cluster of grapes that the twelve Hebrew spies brought back from the land of Canaan in Number 12:23.
+The Tanakh has many examples as well.
+Echad is used to describe the cluster of grapes that the twelve Hebrew spies brought back from the land of Canaan in Numbers 12:23.
 The one cluster is made up of many grapes.
 In Ezra 2:64 the word echad is translated “whole congregation” which had 42,360 members.

-God chose the compound-unity noun echad to describe Himself instead of the purely singular noun yachid.
-Another name for God is Elohim.
-It is also plural.
-The Hebrew Bible clearly teaches that there is ONE GOD consisting of two or more separate persons.
-Look at the following Torah passages where God uses the “us” word as He talks to the other members of the Godhead, clearly showing that God consists of more than one being:
+The Tanakh clearly teach that there is ONE GOD consisting of two or more separate persons.
+Look at the following Torah passages where God uses the “us” word as he talks to the other members of what we shall see is the Tri-unity of God.
+This clearly shows that God consists of more than one Person: